finegrain-ai/LBM/contrib/eraser/README.md

 ## Re-LAION Dataset

-We extract 1.3M images from [Re-LAION-Caption19M](https://huggingface.co/datasets/supermodelresearch/Re-LAION-Caption19M)
+We extract 1.3M images from [Re-LAION-Caption19M](https://huggingface.co/datasets/supermodelresearch/Re-LAION-Caption19M) for inpainting (see paper 4.1: "in-the-wild images where we randomly masked an area of the image")

 ### Requirements